Northland Fishing Tackle pros provide summer fishing tips on how to catch walleye, bass, and bluegills right now in the Midwest.

 Checking cover for early bass:

 Jeff ‘Gussy’ Gustafson

 “At this time of year,” says Gussy, “most bass are in or close to spawning habitat.
 Largemouths like to spawn in the backs of bays and other protected areas.
 Key on the north side of the lake, looking for shallow water that’s a bit warmer.
-Look for cover they can hold on, like laydown trees, clumps of pencil reeds or bulrushes.
+Look for cover they can hold on to, like laydown trees, clumps of pencil reeds, or bulrushes.
 Could be docks.”

 Search, then pitch

 To quickly search vast areas and figure out what type of cover bass are favoring, Gussy relies on a spinnerbait during the pre-spawn period.
 “I love the 1/2-ounce Reed-Runner,” he says, and I start by fishing everything I see.
 Trees, docks, bulrushes, whatever.
 I use white in clear water, and in dirty water, chartreuse skirt with gold blades.”

 Hot tip: if bass seem lethargic, and few strikes come on the spinnerbait, suspect they are done spawning.
 To search for post-spawn largemouths, Gustafson chooses a wacky-rigged soft plastic stickbait.
 “It sinks very slowly,” he says, “so cast it past your target and slowly move it in there.
 It’s a bait that largemouths don’t pass up very often if it floats by them.
 You have to fish it slower than a spinnerbait, so take your time.”

 After a pattern begins to emerge, he slows down and pitches to the winning cover type.

 For this, Gussy favors a 3/8- or 5/8-ounce Jungle Jig, a bass jig with a weed guard.
 Using a 7 1/2-foot rod and 20-pound-test line, “I can pitch it into pretty much any cover and muscle the fish out.”